f89324/homer-discord-bot/README.md

 * `volume` - Changes the bot's volume.
 * `pause` - Pauses the audio playing.
 * `resume` - Resumes the audio playing.
+* `now_playing` - Display information about the currently playing song.

 <a name="env"></a>